-An app.optimizely.com interruption won't affect your app’s operation.
-However, during the interruption, you won't be able to log into the site to update experiments or make other changes.
+An app.optimizely.com interruption will not affect your app’s operation.
+However, during the interruption, you will not be able to log into the site to update experiments or make other changes.
 For more information, see What happens when Optimizely goes down?.

 Additionally, you can view the Optimizely status page.

-Optimizely doesn't have a concept of "requesting features."
-Optimizely doesn't make network calls to serve features or experiments to users, so there's zero latency.
+Optimizely does not have a concept of "requesting features."
+Optimizely does not make network calls to serve features or experiments to users, so there's zero latency.
 For more information, see Does Full Stack make an API call to serve features to my users?.

 Yes, you can use Full Stack using a local copy of your datafile and batch up events to send later when your app is back online.

-Yes, it's possible to use Full Stack with a heavily cached site.
+Yes, it is possible to use Full Stack with a heavily cached site.
 This setup requires appropriate configuration at your CDN provider and some additional implementation in the backend.
 Please contact your Customer Success Manager to discuss options.
 Read more about content delivery networks.

-You probably won't need to modify your firewall to use Full Stack.
-If your firewall has egress (outbound traffic) restrictions, you'll need to whitelist cdn.optimizely.com and logx.optimizely.com.
+You probably will not need to modify your firewall to use Full Stack.
+If your firewall has egress (outbound traffic) restrictions, you will need to allowlist

 You can use Optimizely as a service or include the Optimizely SDK in every service.
 For some best practices and special considerations when implementing Full Stack, see Microservices.